-A solver method is applied on a subclock partition.
+A solver method is applied to a subclock partition.
 Such a partition has explicit inputs u marked by sample(u), subSample(u), superSample(u), shiftSample(u) and/or backSample(u).
-Furthermore, the outputs y of such a partition are marked by hold(y), subSample(y), superSample(y), shiftSample(y), and/or backSample(y).
+Furthermore, the outputs y of such a partition are marked by hold(y), subSample(y), superSample(y), shiftSample(y), shiftSample(y), superSample(y), shiftSample(y), shiftSample(y), superSample(y).
 The arguments of these operators are to be used as input signals u and output signals y in the conceptual ordinary differential equation above, and in the discretization formulae below, respectively.